 MAINE COOPERATIVE DEVELOPMENT PARTNERS consists of Brian Eng, Liz Trice, and Matthew Peters.
 The partners collectively provide a large range of experience in legal, financial, residential and commercial real estate development, community engagement, sustainable building, urban planning, and business development and management.
 All three partners live in Portland and are passionate in making their communities better places for all residents.

 MATTHEW PETERS has been involved in the completion of over 20 new construction, major rehab, and acquisition deals.
-Matt worked for eight years at Avesta Housing, one of Northern New England’s largest non-profit housing developers and owners, project managing affordable housing developments, building out and overseeing the Asset Management department, and ending in an executive role overseeing the entire development and acquisitions pipeline as Vice President of Real Estate Services.
-In 2018 he began to consult for Housing Authorities, housing non-profits, and Community Development Finance Institutions in Maine.
+Matt worked for eight years at Avesta Housing, one of Northern New England’s largest non-profit housing developers and owners, project managing affordable housing developments, building out and overseeing the Asset Management department.
+He completed his time there in an executive role overseeing the entire development and acquisitions pipeline as Vice President of Real Estate Services.
+In 2018 he began to consult for Housing Authorities, housing non-profits, and Community Development Finance Institutions (CDFIs) in Maine.
 In this role he supported organizations in acquisition, ground-up development, and underwriting of affordable housing properties.
-Matt is the Executive Director of Freeport Housing Trust based in Freeport, Maine, and has strong working relationships with MaineHousing, Rural Development, lenders, tax credit syndicators, and other professionals in the design and construction field, holds a Masters in Urban Planning from the University of Washington, and certifications such as Spectrum’s C3P and Rural Development STAR trainings and LEED Accredited Professional.
+Matt is the Executive Director of Freeport Housing Trust based in Freeport, Maine, and has strong working relationships with MaineHousing, Rural Development, lenders, tax credit syndicators, and other professionals in the design and construction field.
+He holds a Masters in Urban Planning from the University of Washington, and certifications such as Spectrum’s C3P and Rural Development STAR trainings and LEED Accredited Professional.